seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 I realized that to explore and find insights in networks of neuroeconomists (that was my interest at the time), Gephi was going to be much more useful than by scrolling through big tables in Excel (see two publications [1](https://www.nature.com/articles/nrn3354) [2](https://www.frontiersin.org/articles/10.3389/fnhum.2016.00336/full) of this research project that used Gephi and VOSviewer).

+By the way, it is fare from uncommon for historians to have a similar epiphany with the visualization of networks, and Gephi is a a commonly used tool in digital humanities.

-## Killer features
+## Gephi's killer features

-The classic workflow in Gephi is super effective at delivering insights:
+The basic workflow in Gephi is super effective at delivering insights.
+Each step is a simple one-click operation!

-1. get the big picture: with a dynamic layout you get immediately a sense of the size, patterns of relations, core / periphery structure... that characterize the network:
+1. **get the big picture**: apply a layout to immediately get a sense of the size, patterns of relations, core / periphery structure... that characterize the network:

 <div align="center">
    <img src="http://www.martingrandjean.ch/wp-content/uploads/2016/05/Airports-network.gif" title="airport network animation with Gephi by Martin Grandjean" width="300px"/>
 </div>

-3. detect communities (in one-click): quickly see how a crowd divides in sub-groups, based on the pattern of connections between the members of the group
+2. **detect communities** (in one-click): quickly see how a crowd divides in sub-groups, based on the pattern of connections between the members of the group

-4. find central nodes: which member of the group has the most connections?
+3. **find central nodes**: which member of the group has the most connections?
 Who is placed "in the middle", relation to the others?

-5. zoom on sub-regions: what if we filter out all the network except for one group of nodes and their relations: can we identify local communities within this subnetwork?
+4. **zoom on sub-regions**: what if we filter out all the network except for one group of nodes and their relations: can we identify local communities within this subnetwork?
 Who are the central actors within this region?

-The killer feature of Gephi is that these 3 operations have an intuitive, **illustrated** expression in Gephi:
+The killer feature of Gephi is that these 4 operations have an intuitive, **illustrated** expression in Gephi:

+1. The layout (with Force Atlas) deploys / unfolds progressively, showing how the connection micro-patterns progressively moulds the final, global result
-1. Paint different communities in different colors
+2. Visualize different communities by painting them in different colors
-2. Scale the size of the nodes according to their centrality
+3. Visualize the importance of each node by resizing them according to their centrality
-3. hide the parts of the network you want to ignore, continue working on the visible part
+4. Explore subregions by hiding the parts of the network you want to ignore - just apply a filter in one click

-4.
+## From enthusiastic user to contributor

 I started asking a lot of questions on the [now defunct Gephi forum](https://forum-gephi.org/), and answering lots of questions as well.
 The community of users is now the most active in a [private Facebook group](https://www.facebook.com/groups/gephi) (join!), where I continue being active.